OpenDTU-App/opendtu-react-native/README.md

 ![IzzyOnDroid Badge](https://img.shields.io/endpoint?url=https://apt.izzysoft.de/fdroid/api/v1/shield/xyz.commanderred.opendtuapp)

 ## Development
-There are two branches. `main` is the stable branch, `dev` is the development branch.
-If you want to contribute, please create a pull request to `dev`.
+There are two branches. `main` is the stable branch, `develop` is the development branch.
+If you want to contribute, please create a pull request to `develop`.

 ## Translations
 Translations are inside a [submodule](https://github.com/OpenDTU-App/opendtu-react-native-translations) located in `src/translations/translation-files`.